 It’s easy for people to say they will be there for you, but when you need them most, they aren’t there.
 Or…they don’t know how to be.
 I don’t think people get it until it happens to them.
 I was there, and I absolutely didn’t.
 Then it happened.

-To the Girl Missing Her Mom
+To the One Missing Their Mom

 There’s nothing like your Mom.
 NOTHING.
 You can’t call her on the phone, talk to her about your random day, hear her voice, cry on her shoulder, laugh at something silly, or just be YOU.
 She’s the one who gets (got) you, because you are (were) the one she gave birth to.
 You even kept her up at night with late-night feedings, while she was the one who wiped your surprised-packed diapers.
 If they were the cloth kind, then you know it was pure love.

-To the One Grieving AND Feeling Alone
+To the One Grieving a Loved One or Feeling Alone

 We are all going through our own ish.
 The question is…how do you make your way through that dark place when you feel completely alone?
 Yes, you believe in God and know that God is real, but there’s the BUT.
 The “but” that everyone just won’t understand — and the unanswered questions.
 You still feel emptiness and a gaping hole.
 You can have a spouse, children, besties, friends, associates, a dog, a cat, and if you’re lucky, you have family that is still present on this side.
 But what if you don’t?
 And if you do have all of these things — you can still FEEL emptiness.
 So….what do you do?
 You cry.
 You pray.
 You give yourself permission to feel.
 Then, wipe your face and keep going, keep smiling, keep pressing — because that’s all you got on this life journey.
 You do the BEST you can to LIVE, because you don’t know when grief will strike again.